Two-neutrino $\beta\beta$ decay to excited states at next-to-leading order: Summary

 Our predicted $0^+_{\rm gs}\xrightarrow[]{}0^+_2$ half-lives are, at least, two orders of magnitude longer than experimental lower bounds, except for two nuclei.
-For $^{76}$Ge, they are close to the current limit, but the NSM range, $(2-72)\cdot10^{24}$~yr, covers almost two orders of magnitude, depending on the nuclear Hamiltonian used.
+For $^{76}$Ge, they are close to the current limit, but the NSM range, $({2-180})\cdot10^{24}$~yr, covers two orders of magnitude, depending on the nuclear Hamiltonian used.
 An analysis including triaxiality reveals that this is due to deformation difference between the initial and final nuclei.
 Even though all Hamiltonians describe well the spectroscopy of the relevant nuclei, the interaction that better reproduces spectroscopic quadrupole moments predicts the longest NSM half-life.
-Likewise, for $^{82}$Se the NSM range, $(0.7-12)\cdot10^{23}$~yr, is just above the recent measurement indication.
+Likewise, for $^{82}$Se the NSM range, $({0.4}-{190})\cdot10^{23}$~yr, is {consistent with} the recent measurement indication.
 A nuclear structure analysis does not show preference for longer or shorter predicted half-lives, but points to the importance of the seniority structure of the initial and final states in addition to their deformation.

-In future work we will aim to include short-range NLO NMEs as well, even though their coupling is currently unknown~\cite{morabit20242nubetabetaspectrumchiraleffective}, and further explore the relation between nuclear structure, deformation, and $2\nu\beta\beta$ NMEs.
+In future work we will aim to include short-range NLO NMEs, even though their coupling is currently unknown~\cite{morabit20242nubetabetaspectrumchiraleffective}, {as well as two-nucleon currents}. {We also aim to} further explore the relation between nuclear structure, deformation, and $2\nu\beta\beta$ NMEs.
 A confirmation of the $^{82}$Se $0^+_{\rm gs}\xrightarrow[]{}0^+_2$ indication~\cite{Barabash:2025bxa}, and a possible measurement in $^{76}$Ge would be very valuable tests of our calculations.
 They would also help to reduce NME uncertainties in neutrinoless $\beta\beta$ decay.